andretrigueiro/condominium/README.md

 > (env)$ pip install -r api/requirements/requirements.txt

 ### Database config
 I used a .env file to store the MongoDB connection.
-If you want to do the same, install dotenv package with pip and set the variables in "/api/db/mongodb/__init__.py"
+If you want to do the same, install dotenv package with pip and set the variables in "/api/db/mongodb/init.py"

 # How to run the project
 You will need 2 different terminals to run the application.

-The DATABASE does not come configured.
-You neet to set a .env with the DATABASE information.
+Note: The DATABASE does not come configured.
+You neet to set the variable to make the connection with your Mongo.

 ### Backend
 Open a new terminal.
 Acess the project folder and activate the env: